Lawmakers Spurred to Action by Illegal Dumping That Closed Beaches Over 2008 Labor Day Weekend

-The law (A-1888) suspends the license of any health care professional, medical waste facility, generator or transporter found in violation of New Jersey’s medical waste anti-dumping laws for three years.
-If a medical professional or waste handler continued to operate while under suspension, the appropriate state authority will permanently revoke their license.
-Otherwise, at the end of the three year suspension period they will be allowed to apply for reinstatement.
+The measure (A-1888) would suspend the license of any health care professional, medical waste facility, generator or transporter found in violation of New Jersey’s medical waste anti-dumping laws for three years.
+If a medical professional or waste handler continued to operate while under suspension, the appropriate state authority would permanently revoke their license.
+Otherwise, at the end of the three year suspension period they would be allowed to apply for reinstatement.

-Medical professionals and waste handlers with suspended licenses will be placed on a newly created “Illegal Medical Waste Disposal License and Registration Revocation List” and remain on the list until they were reinstated.
-Additionally, if the professional or handler found to be illegally dumping is not a New Jersey-based company, the state Office of the Attorney General will contact its appropriate sister agency to ensure the offender faces the appropriate penalties in his or her state of operation.
+Medical professionals and waste handlers with suspended licenses would be placed on a newly created “Illegal Medical Waste Disposal License and Registration Revocation List” and would remain on the list until they were reinstated.
+Additionally, if the professional or handler found to be illegally dumping is not a New Jersey-based company, the state Office of the Attorney General would contact its appropriate sister agency to ensure the offender faces the appropriate penalties in his or her state of operation.